 I would speculate that Lucas Villa was murdered as he was the threat of a good example.
 He was a pacifist and footage widely shared after his shooting showed a man who was full of energy, who would sing and dance at protests and greet police and ESMAD riot police with smiles, kind words and fist bumps.
 Lucas would also get onto buses to address passengers and do protest pedagogy.
 He was everything that a revolutionary should be: he tried to unite people and communicate ideas and articulate the reasons behind the protests.

 The courage and good energy of this good-natured extrovert made him a far greater threat to the status quo than any rioter – revolution is change and that requires changing minds and showing that there is another, better way to proceed together.
 It is indicative that organised crime would want to annihilate someone who was peaceful and efficient in their protests against the government.
 United we stand, divided we fall – criminals and bad government can only control the people by dividing them and turning one group against the other.
 For me, Lucas was a force that tried to unite.
 The attack on him and his colleagues and his death made him a symbol of the Paro – he embodied the change that would follow.
-When he died I cried.
+When he died, I did cry a tear for Lucas.

 Medellín 19 May